Genkilabs/ember-cli-example/README.md

 * ember-cli-cordova
 * ember-sync
 * ember-indexeddb-adapter
+* ember-localstorage-adapter
 * ember-list-view

 Some day...
 * ember-data -> epf
 * make a tutorial or blog

+## To test adapters...

+Uncomment different sections of `app/adapters/application.js` and `app/serializers/application.js` to switch between REST, IndexedDB and Local Storage.

 ## Prerequisites